KarunaMeena/ETL-on-AdventureWorks2016/README.md

 - Load the source data files to all the inputand output data components
 - Change the path of all the flat files

-Note: File for reference on connecting ODBC sources is [Here](https://pages.github.com/).

 # Source Files